Ten Days on Tinder

 I went on Tinder and swiped right to everyone.
 I took a screenshot of every profile, and stopped when I reached Tinder's daily limit of 100 profiles.
 I then merged the screenshots in Photoshop with a simple blend mode to generate a single image.
 I repeated this process for 10 days.
 I ended up with a series of 10 images, amounting to 1000 people.

 Those cards looked like layers in Photoshop, layers I could play with.
 I threw 100 images in the software and experimented.
 When applying the "Difference" blending mode to all layers, it produced results that resonated with my point.
 The generated images were colorful and busy ( = “we were excited by the possibilities of the app”), but also dizzying and psychedelic ( = “a feeling of confusion and disorientation takes over”).

 MAKING A SERIES

 A spin-off would be to average out the faces, so as to visualize my actual preferences.
 This would require to screenshot only the people I am interested in.
-Besides, the data set’s diversity (portraits/non-portraits, shooting angles, facial features) might require using a neural network – which at the time were less accessible to non-technical people like me.
+Besides, the data set’s heterogeneity (portraits/non-portraits, shooting angles, facial features) might require using a neural network – which at the time were less accessible to non-technical people like me.